theGnostickeymaker/tgk-site-v3/src/pillars/the-vault/codex-reborn/nag-hammadi/codex-ii/exegesis-on-the-soul/text/index.md

 ---
 layout: base.njk
 title: "Exegesis on the Soul"
-description: "An allegory of the fallen and redeemed soul — a hymn of repentance, purification, and divine reunion."
+description: "An allegory of the fallen and redeemed soul, expressed as a hymn of repentance, purification, and reunion with the divine Bridegroom."
 tagline: "Fall ✦ Purification ✦ Reunion"
 tier: free
 pageId: "the-vault-codex-reborn-nag-hammadi-codex-ii-exegesis-on-the-soul"